kcirreb/thocky-api/README.md

 # Thocky API :keyboard:
-A RESTful API for your next thocky keyboard.
-Get access to full specifications of swithces and keycaps.
+A RESTful API for your next thocky keyboard :drooling_face:.
+Get access to full specifications of swithces and keycaps :star_struck:.
 > Since the API is deployed on Heroku running on free dynos, your first request might take a bit longer.

 ## Our Database (as of 24 Apr 2022)